Calendar of Events, Program Archives

 Information you will find here:

 Resumes are documents that are requested by employers in many fields outside of the academic arena.
 Most private sector, nonprofit and government jobs require a resume rather than a CV.
-(For a discussion of resume writing, click here.
-For a comparison of the similarities and differences of CVs and resumes, see this resource: Changing Your CV to a Resume.)
+(For a discussion of applying for academic jobs, see Academic Job Search Handbook and our online guide to CVs.)
+Please note that if you apply for positions in a setting where many of the employees have PhDs, for example a research position in a think tank, the terms "CV" and "resume" may be used interchangeably.
+For a comparison of the similarities and differences of CVs and resumes, see this resource (ppt): Changing Your CV to a Resume.

-Additionally, if there is anything in your CV which may make an employer question whether you have U.S. work permission, list U.S. citizenship or permanent residency if you have it.
+Additionally, if there is anything in your resume which may make an employer question whether you have U.S. work permission, list U.S. citizenship or permanent residency if you have it.
+If you do not, either make the most positive statement about work eligibility which you honestly can, for example:

-First step: Before drafting your CV, review all your qualifications.
+First step: Before drafting your resume, review all your qualifications.
 Using the categories suggested below, list everything which you might include.
-This list will form the basis for your CV and will help you identify your accomplishments.
-Eventually you will choose how to order your information for each application, but initially it is important not to overlook anything relevant.
+This list will form the basis for your resume and will help you identify your accomplishments.
+Eventually you will choose what to include or exclude for each application, but initially it is important not to overlook anything relevant.
+Think through the skills you would like to emphasize.
+For example, if you would like to stress your organizational abilities, write descriptions which incorporate specific accomplishments demonstrating those abilities.

-Third step: Go through the job announcement and carefully note the requirements the hiring institution is seeking.
-Based on your research of the institution and department on their website as well as information you may have from your advisor or others, write a CV that illustrates that you have relevant qualifications and experience.
+Third step: Go through the job advertisement and carefully note all of the requirements and skills the employer is looking for.
+Based on your background research of the employer and the people you have spoken to who know about this employer, try to create a resume that illustrates that you have these skills and have used them effectively.

-Next step: Use some of the samples and resources we have provided to create a draft version of your CV, and then make an appointment with Career Services.
-In this stage, you should experiment with the format, pare down irrelevant information, have the CV critiqued by a Career Services advisor, and then make at least one more draft before you produce the final version.
-Have your CV looked over by many pairs of eyes, including your dissertation advisor, PI or committee members, especially for accurate proofreading, but know that everyone will have different ideas for you.
+Next step: Use some of the samples and resources we have provided to create a draft version of your resume, and then make an appointment with Career Services.
+In this stage, you should experiment with the format, pare down irrelevant information, have the resume critiqued by a Career Services counselor, and then make at least one more draft before you produce the final version.
+Take a look at this pre-meeting checklist to help you make the most of your next appointment with a Career Services counselor.

 Formatting and Layout

-Most Ph.D. candidates will want to have the education section listed as their first category, while postdocs might want to have “Current Research Experience” as a first category.
-In reverse chronological order, list all your degrees from your present or most recent program back to your college experience.
-List the name of the institution, and date degrees were awarded.
-List the date you expect to receive the degree for the program you are currently in, for example "Ph.D.
-Immunology, degree expected, May 2012".
-If you are a doctoral student who will not complete your degree for some time, date the times important milestones were completed, such as completing all coursework or passing qualifying exams.
-You may include details in this section such as special areas of academic concentration, title of dissertation or thesis, and name of advisor.
-You may also list additional research projects and names of members of your dissertation committee.
+In reverse chronological order, list all your degrees from your present or most recent program back to your college experience, but do not include high school/secondary school.
+List the name of the institution and date degrees were awarded.
+List the date you expect to receive the degree for the program you are currently in.
+If you are a doctoral student who will not complete your degree for some time, date the times important milestones were completed, such as completing all coursework.

-These categories can be combined with "Education" or given separate sections, depending upon how significant or numerous they are.
-If you have received several prestigious and highly competitive awards, for example, you might want to highlight them with a separate section.
+These categories can be combined with "Education" or given separate sections, depending upon how major a qualification they are for the positions that interest you.
+Depending on the kinds of jobs you are applying to, if you have received several prestigious and highly competitive awards, for example, you might want to highlight them with a separate section.
 Commonly known honors (Phi Beta Kappa) need no explanation, but other awards can be briefly explained.
 Foreign students, in particular, should stress the degree to which an unfamiliar award was competitive.
 For example, "One of three selected from among 2,000 graduating chemists nationally."
+If you have many awards you may choose to list just the most prestigious to save space for other relevant information.
+You might use a heading such as "Selected Honors and Awards."

 - Dean's Fellowship